jumptrading/influx-spout/README.md

 # Address of NATS server.
 nats_address = "nats://localhost:4222"

-# Topic to publish received measurements on.
+# Subject to publish received measurements on.
 This must be a list with one item.
-nats_topic = ["influx-spout"]
+nats_subject = ["influx-spout"]

 # How many messages to collect before forwarding to the NATS server.
 # Increasing this number reduces NATS communication overhead but increases
 # latency.
 batch = 10

-# Out-of-bound metrics and diagnostic messages are published to this NATS topic
+# Out-of-bound metrics and diagnostic messages are published to this NATS subject
 # (in InfluxDB line protocol format).
-nats_topic_monitor = "influx-spout-monitor"
+nats_subject_monitor = "influx-spout-monitor"
 ```

 ### HTTP Listener